flatironinstitute/spikeforest_old/README.md

 ```
 ./install_jp_proxy_widget.sh
 ```

-To run colab jupyter notebooks in a local runtime, we recommend chrome browser or chromium-browser.
-Firefox browser may not connect to the local runtime environment.

 This project contains a snapshot of a number of different dependent projects contained in repo/.
 These may or may not be up-to-date with the associated stand-alone packages.
 In this way, spikeforest2 is a snapshot project that contains all the necessary code, and is less susceptible to breaking changes in other packages.